HPC Cloud On-Demand Data Center

-Adaptive Computing’s On-Demand Data Center™ (ODDC) provides a scalable cloud systems management solution that provides an easy way to spin up temporary or persistent HPC cloud infrastructure resources quickly, inexpensively, and on-demand.
-It gives organizations the ability to leverage public cloud provider resources, with no lock-in to any major cloud provider.
+Adaptive Computing’s HPC Cloud On-Demand Data Center™ (ODDC) provides a scalable cloud systems management solution that provides an easy way to spin up temporary or persistent HPC cloud infrastructure resources quickly, inexpensively, and on-demand.
+It gives organizations the ability to leverage public cloud provider resources, without vendor lock-in to any single Cloud Service Provider.

 This enterprise-grade platform can be used to automatically deploy and build clusters in the Cloud, automatically run applications on those clusters, and then terminate the cloud resources, assuring that you only pay for what is being used.